biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 **Note**: You should see something like this
 ![HumanoidTraining](./resources/PBRS_MIT_Humanoid_Training.png)
 * To run on CPU add following arguments: --sim_device=cpu, --rl_device=cpu (sim on CPU and rl on GPU is possible).
-* To run headless (no rendering) add --headless.
+* To run headless (no rendering) add ``--headless``.
-* Important: To improve performance, once the training starts press v to stop the rendering.
-You can then enable itlaterto check the progress.
+* Important: To improve training speed, once the training starts press the key *V* to stop the rendering.
+You can then enable it later by pressing the key *V* again to check the progress.
 * The trained policy is saved in gpugym/logs/[experiment_name]\/[date_time]\_[run_name]\/model_[iteration].pt, where [experiment_name] and [run_name] are defined in the train config.
 * The following command line arguments override the values set in the config files:
   * ``--task`` TASK: Task name.